xinwenfu/ESP32Ota/README.md

 # Flashing the board for the first time via micro USB

-5. Update the file `wifi_credentials.h` with your SSID and PASSWORD.
+5. Within VS Code, update the file `wifi_credentials.h` with your SSID and PASSWORD.

 ```
 #define SSID "YOUR_SSID"